CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Programs such as Anki keep records for you.
 You will learn better if you actually write the outlines than just imagine them and check your imagination against the answer. https://orthic.shorthand.fun/anki-deck-available

+## Update Personal Reference Binder
+Do this after each lesson, even if not reminded.

 ## End Lesson 2

 The next lesson is long, and will cover all remaining joins.
+At the end of it, you will be able to write new material at the Fully Written level.

 # Lesson 3: Joining Consonants

 Be warned: This section is long, but necessary.
 Rules are from the Manual:Joining unless specified.
 You may want to focus on the rules from the Manual, Supplement, and Teaching at first, and leave Revised for your second time through.
 The first three are sufficient for correspondence.
-The fourth has some good ideas, but also some rules that most people rarely need.
+The fourth has some good ideas, but also some rules that most people rarely use.

 ```table of contents to the start of each letter ```